-1. Demonstrated experience in developing strategies and techniques to address water and power issues including climate change adaptation, advanced water treatment, invasive species, and/or renewable energy utilizing scientific integrity and peer review.
+- Serve as a Science Advisor guiding Reclamation’s development of appropriate science for developing strategies and techniques to address water and power issues, including climate change adaptation, advanced water treatment, invasive species, renewable energy, and data management including scientific integrity and peer review.